 BCA 2016 Part D2.17 has requirements for all fire-isolated egress stairs from areas required to be accessible (not communication stairs) to include at least one continuous handrail designed to be compliant with AS1428.1 Clause 12.
 Provision of an off-set tread at the base of stair flights or an extended mid-landing that will allow a 300mm extension clear of egress route is considered appropriate for achieving a consistent height handrail (without vertical or raked sections).
-Such an off-set tread configuration has not necessarily been shown at the assumed fire-isolated stairs but is considered achievable, subject to further detail design.
+Such an off-set tread configuration has been shown at the majority of stairs and would appear to be possible elsewhere, subject to further detail design.

-Where fire-isolated egress stairs will also be used for communication stair purposes between levels, they must be designed to meet AS1428.1:2009.
+Where fire-isolated egress stairs will also be used for communication stair purposes between levels, they should be designed to meet AS1428.1:2009.
 Confirmation is required on the likely use of certain stairs for this purpose.

 There is currently no mandatory requirement within BCA or DDA Premises Standards for provision of independent accessible egress for people with a disability in accordance AS1428.1 and this remains an important DDA issue.
 Consideration of an accessible egress strategy with emergency evacuation plan will be needed as a minimum starting point.
+The wheelchair refuge spaces in the egress stairs suitably provide sufficient space for a wheelchair user clear of the egress path of travel.